The Case Of Paul Whelan Draws Parallels To U.S. Journalist's 1986 Arrest In Moscow

 On how the Soviet authorities framed him

-Essentially, they arrested me after I had been given some material by a person that I thought was a friend and a source, that's a Russian.
+Essentially, they arrested me after I had been given some material by a person that I thought was a friend and a source that's a Russian.
 Some of that material seemed to be photographs of Soviet soldiers in Afghanistan.
 And I was carrying this package with me when they arrested me.
 It was something that they had clearly planned for some time.
 Now, in the case of Whelan, what it seems to me they're trying to do is to fabricate a case of espionage against him.
 They're pretty good at doing that.

 On what he remembers about the day Soviet agents arrested him